Tony Warren: Awards and honours

 Warren won a number of awards, all in relation to devising Coronation Street.
-He received a Special Achievement Award in Soap at the British Soap Awards 2000 and the National Television Landmark Award in 2005.
-His most recent accolade was at the Royal Television Society awards in which he was honoured with a Lifetime Achievement Award.
+He received a Special Achievement Award in Soap at the 2000 British Soap Awards and the National Television Landmark Award in 2005.
+At the Royal Television Society awards, he was honoured with a Lifetime Achievement Award.
 The society described the show as "the most successful television programme in British history".

 In 1994, Warren was appointed a Member of the Order of the British Empire.
-In 2008 he was awarded an honorary degree from Manchester Metropolitan University "in recognition for his contribution to ground-breaking television and creative writing which has helped put Manchester and Salford on the cultural map".
+In 2008 he was awarded an honorary degree from Manchester Metropolitan University "in recognition of his contribution to ground-breaking television and creative writing which has helped put Manchester and Salford on the cultural map".
+In 2016, following his death, the British Soap Awards announced that they would be renaming their Outstanding Achievement Award (Off Screen) as the Tony Warren Award.

 Personal life

-Warren was openly gay from his early years of Coronation Street, at a time when homosexual acts were illegal.
+Warren was openly gay from his early years of Coronation Street, at a time when male homosexual acts were illegal.
 Warren battled with drug and alcohol addiction before attending rehabilitation.

+He lived in Swinton, Salford, for over thirty years.